-No payments for uninsured losses were made during the fiscal years ended June 30, 2021 and 2020.
+No payments for uninsured losses were made during the fiscal years ended June 30, 2024 and 2023.

-The Authority has not reported an estimated claims loss expenditure, and the related liability at June 30, 2021 and 2020, based on the requirements of GASB Statement No. 10 Accounting and Financial Reporting for Risk Financing and Related Insurance Issues, which states that a liability for claims must be reported if information prior to issuance of the financial statements indicates that it is probable and estimable for accrual that an asset has been impaired or liability has been incurred on or before June 30 and the amount of the loss is reasonably estimable have not been satisfied.
+The Authority has not reported an estimated claims loss expenditure, and the related liability at June 30, 2024 and 2023, based on the requirements of GASB Statement No. 10, Accounting and Financial Reporting for Risk Financing and Related Insurance Issues, which states that a liability for claims must be reported if information prior to issuance of the financial statements indicates that it is probable and estimable for accrual that an asset has been impaired or liability has been incurred on or before June 30 and the amount of the loss is reasonably estimable.